 DO 100% PURE ALOE VERA GEL PRODUCTS EXIST?

 Ignoring the fact that a thickener is required to make aloe gel, it is theoretically possible to make 100% aloe vera juice, however there are a lot of reasons why you wouldn’t want it.
 Why?
 Well for starters, Aloe is grown outside on farms and that means it is going to naturally contain fungus, bacteria, and aloin (the bitter substance in the outside rind of aloe that we will cover in another post).
-While the degree of bacteria and funghi is relatively little, it is enough to prohibit you from bottling it without treating the processed juice from the aloe leaf.
-Therefor you can’t utilize cold-pressed aloe vera straight in a bottle because the bottle would be contaminated with bacteria and fungus that would cause it quickly spoil, especially at room temperature.
+While the degree of bacteria and funghi is relatively minimal, it is enough to prohibit you from bottling it without treating the processed juice from the aloe leaf.
+At a minimum, this absolutely requires some degree of pasteurization (ie heating to kill any pathogens).
+Therefor, unless it is fresh squeezed, refrigerated and consumed within a matter of days or frozen, you can’t utilize cold-pressed aloe vera straight in a bottle because the bottle would be contaminated with bacteria and fungus that would cause it quickly spoil, especially at room temperature.

-Any Aloe Gel product making a claim to be "Cold Pressed" is misleading you.
+Any shelf stable Aloe Gel stored at room temperature making a claim to be "Cold Pressed" is misleading you.

 At Aloderma, we utilize an HTST (High Temperature Short Time) process by which we heat aloe juice to a temperature under the boiling point and then cool it back down to room temperature in under one minute.
 This is enough to kill virtually all of the bacteria and funghi naturally found in aloe vera, but not long enough to significantly impact the natural bioactivity and structure of the aloe vera juice.
 We then add a minimal amount of preservatives to ensure any potential trace amounts of pathogens are killed and do not become an issue in our finished products.
 For our Pure Aloe Vera Gels, we then add carbomer as a thickening agent to give aloe vera gel its signature consistency.
 While we all wish preservative free aloe vera skin care products were viable, shelf stable products necessitate their use and allow us to bring the freshest aloe vera to market in our skin care products.